wksaurey/neovim-hardmode/README.md

 Hard Mode is a plugin which disables the arrow keys, the hjkl keys, the page up/down keys, and a handful of other keys which allow one to rely on character-wise navigation.
-The philosophy behind Hard Mode is that you'll never master Vim's advanced motion and search functionality if you can fall back on the anti-pattern of fumbling around your code with the arrow keys.
+The philosophy behind Hard Mode is that you'll never master Neovim's advanced motion and search functionality if you can fall back on the anti-pattern of fumbling around your code with the arrow keys.